loonaticx/panda3d-egg-bible/docs/home/syntax/scalar_syn.rst

   <Scalar> occluder { boolean-value }

-This makes the first (or only) polygon within this group node into an occluder.
+This makes the first (or only) polygon within this group node into an `OccluderNode <https://docs.panda3d.org/1.10/python/reference/panda3d.core.OccluderNode>`_.
 The polygon must have exactly four vertices.
 An occluder polygon is invisible.
 When the occluder is activated with ``model.set_occluder(occluder)``, objects that are behind the occluder will not be drawn.
 This can be a useful rendering optimization for complex scenes, but should not be overused or performance can suffer.

+See `"Polygon Occluder Culling" <https://docs.panda3d.org/1.10/python/programming/render-attributes/occlusion-culling/polygon-occluder-culling>`_ for more usage information.

 Depth Buffer Scalars